 OVERVIEW: The May and Stanley Smith Charitable Trust supports the dignity, agency, and self-sufficiency of foster youth, the elderly, veterans and people with disabilities.

 FOCUS AREAS: Foster youth, elders, veterans, people with disabilities

 IP TAKE: The May and Stanley Smith Charitable Trust is focused on the Western U.S., including substantial support spanning the Southwest region.
-But within this geography, this funder is focused on specific populations in need.
 This funder also looks for proven entities—programs that are well-established and already financially supported by others.

 PROFILE: Established 1989, the May and Stanley Smith Charitable Trust carries on the giving legacy of May and Stanley Smith, who made their fortune primarily in the world of iron ore mining in Malaysia.
 The foundation aims to support “organizations that offer opportunities to children and youth; adults and families; elders; and people with disabilities that enrich the quality of life, promote self-sufficiency, and assist individuals in achieving their highest potential.”
 The foundation’s grantmaking areas of interest are foster youth, elders, veterans, and people with disabilities.